ArduPilot/ardupilot_wiki/dev/source/docs/solo-opensolo-quickstart.rst

    ssh root@10.1.1.1 -C "cd /log/updates; md5sum 3dr-solo.tar.gz >3dr-solo.tar.gz.md5"
    ssh root@10.1.1.10 -C "touch /log/updates/UPDATE && /sbin/shutdown -r now"

-.. note:
+note/s:

    If you have not SSH'd into your Solo before and changed things, you may be propted for a ssh password when doing 'ssh' or 'scp' commands.
-   The 'root' password to use is 'TjSDBkAu'.  more details here: https://dev.3dr.com/starting-network.html
+   The 'root' password to use is 'TjSDBkAu'.  more details here: https://dev.3dr.com/starting-network.html Two reboots of Solo may be required

-.. note:

-   Two reboots of Solo may be required

-.. note:

-   Green LEDs are good.  ssh takes some time to be available
+   Green LEDs are good.
+   ssh can take some time to be available after a reflash

 After update, ensure the flash was successful: